This Terrifying Real Life Exorcism In Iowa Will Send Shivers Down Your Spine

 When Emma was taken to the local convent for the exorcism, things got even stranger…

 In at least one instance during the exorcism, Emma levitated off of her bed, to the horror of the priests and nuns present.
 Her body was so swollen and distorted during the possession that the nuns feared she would burst, and according to witnesses, when her head swelled up and her eyes bulged out of her head, she looked almost unrecognizable.
-She also took to speaking in Latin, and other languages which she had no formal training in.
+She also took to speaking in Latin, and other languages in which she had no formal training.

 In another instance, Emma escaped the bed she was being confined in and broke free of the guards before she flew through the air and landed above the door, where she clung to the wall in an unearthly and terrifying manner.